ThreeFx/coc-isabelle/README.md

 [`coc.nvim`](https://github.com/neoclide/coc.nvim).
 Install it using `:CocInstall coc-isabelle` as usual.

-Syntax highlighting is provided by [`isabelle.vim`](https://github.com/ThreeFx/isabelle.vim).
+Syntax highlighting and window layout is provided by [`isabelle.vim`](https://github.com/ThreeFx/isabelle.vim).
 Install it using your favorite (vim) package manager.